jhlagado/eForth/README.md

 -   You can then open this sketch up in the Arduino IDE.
 -   connect your TTGO ESP32 to a USB port
 -   Press the -> icon on the top left of the IDE
+-   note: the serial monitor works with a baud rate of 1000000 baud

 ## Open eForth in your browser